Navigate to Student Data > Scheduling > Academic Plan

 Note: The following configuration and functionality information applies to both a 4-year Academic Plan and a 7-year plan.
 For a Middle School to use the Academic Plan feature, they would need to create their own Course Sequences and Course Request Packets appropriate to the 6-8th grades.

-Course sequences can be set up for a series of courses for a subject a student would typically take in their Middle and High School career.
-Up to 8 courses can be configured in each sequence.
+Course sequences can be set up for a series of courses for a subject a Student would typically take in their Middle and High School career.
+Up to 16 courses can be configured in each sequence.
 Each sequence is associated with a primary subject area, although the sequence may contain courses from any number of subject areas.
 A beginning grade level must also be assigned.
 Each school would set up their own Course Sequences for grades 6-8 and/or 9-12.
+A Default Term and Default Year can be assigned for the courses.
+The Default Term chosen must match the Term defined in CRS.TM for the Course (Fall, Spring, Year, Quarter, etc).
+Concurrent courses can be assigned such as two courses in the Fall and two in the Spring.

-There are three ways to add courses to a plan.
+There are three ways to add Courses to a Plan.
 Courses may be added Individually, by Multi-year (Course Sequences), or by Grade (Course Request Packets).
-The Academic Plan assumes students have current courses and will only apply Courses, Sequences and Packets for the next Grade level.
+The Academic Plan assumes students have current courses and only applies Courses, Sequences and Packets for the next Grade level.
+Depending on your Summer School setup, it is usually part of the current year so Courses cannot be added.

 To add a single course to the academic plan, select the individual course from the Course drop-down, and click Add To Plan.

-To add a course sequence to the plan, click the Multi-Year button, then select a Course Sequence to add for each subject area displayed.
+To add a Course Sequence to the Plan, click the Multi-Year button, then select a Course Sequence to add for each subject area displayed.
 Current Courses are displayed according to the student's current class schedule.
-When the View only sequences containing current courses is checked, the Available Sequences dropdown will be limited to include only those Sequences that contain a matching current course.
+When the View only sequences containing current courses is checked, the Available Sequences dropdown is limited to include only those Sequences that contain a matching current course.
 If there is no current course, any sequence from that subject area may be selected.
 After selecting the course sequences, click Apply the Selection to add the courses to the plan.
-Only future courses will be applied, starting with the next grade level.
+Only future courses are applied, starting with the next grade level.

-To add courses from Course Request packets, click the Grade button.
-Select a packet to add for each grade level, then click Apply the Selection to apply the courses to the plan.
-Multiple packets can be chosen.
-Only packets applicable to the student's next grade level will be displayed.
+To add courses from Course Request Packets, click the Grade button.
+Select a Packet to add for each grade level, then click Apply the Selection to apply the courses to the plan.
+Multiple Packets can be chosen.
+Only packets applicable to the Student's next grade level are displayed.

-For Middle Schools, Course Request Packets will be shown from the school defined in Next School (STU.NS).
-For an 8th Grader in a K-12 District, the 9-12 Course Requests Packets from the High School defined in Next School will be shown.
+For Middle Schools, Course Request Packets are shown from the school defined in Next School (STU.NS).
+For an 8th Grader in a K-12 District, the 9-12 Course Requests Packets from the High School defined in Next School are shown.

 Courses may be deleted from the plan by hovering over the course in the grid and clicking the Trash Can icon.